googleglass/mirror-counter-sample-python/README.md

 Counter for Glass
 ========================

-Sample counter Glassware for Google Glass written in Python.
+Sample counter Glassware written in Python.

 To create a counter, a user accesses a web UI hosted on Google App Engine and sets a name and starting number.
 Counters appear on Glass devices as